ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Question #138*Topic 1*

 A company relies on an application that needs at least 4 Amazon EC2 instances during regular traffic and must scale up to 12 EC2 instances during peak loads.
-The application is critical to the business and must be highly available.
-Which solution will meet these requirements?
+The application is critical to the business and must be ==**highly available.**== Which solution will meet these requirements?

-- A. Deploy the EC2 instances in an Auto Scaling group.
-Set the minimum to 4 and the maximum to 12, with 2 in Availability Zone A and 2 in Availability Zone B.
+- ==A. Deploy the EC2 instances in an Auto Scaling group.
+Set the minimum to 4 and the maximum to 12, with 2 in Availability Zone A and 2 in Availability Zone B.==
 - B. Deploy the EC2 instances in an Auto Scaling group.
 Set the minimum to 4 and the maximum to 12, with all 4 in Availability Zone A.
 - C. Deploy the EC2 instances in an Auto Scaling group.
 Set the minimum to 8 and the maximum to 12, with 4 in Availability Zone A and 4 in Availability Zone B.
 - D. Deploy the EC2 instances in an Auto Scaling group.
 Set the minimum to 8 and the maximum to 12, with all 8 in Availability Zone A.